themosis/documentation/environment.md

 3.Shared environment configuration
 ----------------------------------

-Some WordPress configurations are the same whatever environment you're using: WP_LANG, Authentication salts,...
+Some WordPress configurations are the same whatever environment you're using, like the authentication salts,...

 Common configuration can be found into the `shared.php` file stored in the `config` directory.